 I started my career in Higher Education Administration Admissions.
 I decided I needed a change and asked my colleagues and peers what kind of career path would require a similar skillset to matching students to the appropriate educational program.
 A number of people mentioned that recruiting would be a great avenue.
 I made the leap and my first position was an entry-level role within a technical recruiting agency matching candidates to the appropriate open position.
 From there, I was recruited to become a Corporate Recruiter and have spent the better part of the last five years recruiting for startups in the tech space.

 These recruiters went after their passions and are enjoying successful careers.
+The key is to think about your abilities and how that lines up with certain job descriptions.
 Whether you knew since you were a child that you wanted to work with people--or decided later on in life--we wish you well in your endeavors.